 economicand social benefits of climate mitigation actions through the increased uptake of quantitative modelling tools

-All European Member States have energy and climate commitments and they will also have to develop their own strategy to fulfil them.
+All European Union member states have energy and climate commitments and they will also have to develop their own strategy to fulfil them.
 Objectives, policies, targets, and measures from city planning to agricultural subsidies, public transport infrastructure, building renovations and waste collection will be outlined in the NECPs.

 For this reason, the decisions under the NECPs will determine not only how many greenhouse gas emissions will be cut up to 2030, but, most importantly, can also set in motion the crucial transition to carbon-free societies.

-The EU did not enforce a stringent set of rules to dictate how countries are supposed to meet climate and energy targets .
-The Energy Union Governance Regulation simply sets 3 clear targets that the EU has to meet: at least 40% cuts in domestic greenhouse gas emissions (from 1990 levels); at least 32% share for renewable energy; and at least 32.5% improvement in energy efficiency.
+In 2014, EU leaders agreed on three headline energy and climate targets that the EU must meet by 2030: at least 40% cuts in domestic greenhouse gas emissions (from 1990 levels); at least 32% share for renewable energy; and at least 32.5% improvement in energy efficiency.

-In May 2018, the EU settled the timeline, process, planning, reporting requirements of NECPs.
+In May 2018, the EU settled the timeline, process, planning and reporting requirements for the NECPs.

 Overview of the process followed for establishing the NECP